Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 Easier said than done, since the most immediately *doable* thing was also the cruelest, given how it would involve his bestest Cousins in a deliberately ordered contingency plot against *himself.* If *that* terrible scenario ever came to pass, it wouldn’t just be Daar who suffered an untimely demise, probably.

-But needs must, and no Great Father---*especially* Daar---could afford to be anything but brutally honest about reality.
+But needs must, and no Great Father - *especially* Daar - could afford to be anything but brutally honest about reality.
 The truth of the matter was that Daar’s huge blessings were as much liability as asset in this new game.
 He was an engineered being, he’d learned not too long ago, and that engineering extended well past simple designer gene tampering.
 He was intended to become the new Alpha of Alphas over a new kind of Hunter, one that smiled and made friends with the prey it would ultimately contain, control and devour, one way or another.

 Nobody anywhere was more of a predator than him.